OlajumokeAdesina/DENV-Project/README.md

 **The objective of this project was to demonstrate lead optimisation in computational drug discovery by incorporating Machine Learning.
 The models used in this project are the Support Vector Machine and Binary Logistic Regression models.
 The models were used to predict the bioactivity class (DV) of the molecules using the Lipinski Descriptors as IVs.**

-Libraries Used in this Project:
+# Libraries Used in this Project
 Pandas: used for data analysis and manipulation.
 Numpy: scientific computing tool in Python.
 Matplotlib.pyplot: used for plotting figures.